Swaffham Prior

 Swaffham Prior is a small village in East Cambridgeshire, England.

 Lying 5 miles west of Newmarket, and two miles south west of Burwell, the village is often paired with its neighbour Swaffham Bulbeck, and are collectively referred to as 'The Swaffhams'.
 Swaffham Prior was often known as Great Swaffham in past centuries.
 It should not be confused with the town of Swaffham in Norfolk.

+The village is the first in the United Kingdom to use a rural heating network.
+The 1.7-megawatt system uses a combination of solar panels, heat pumps, underground storage and electric boilers.
+It delivers heat via a network of heavily insulated pipes under the streets.
+Homes that connect to it can tap into the heat via existing radiators and hot water appliances without changing equipment.

+The installation of the £12 million system was made possible by a £3 million government grant and a local government loan along with resident payments via household bills spread over 60 years.

 Churches

 The village is dominated by its twin churches that have served the parish since at least the 12th century – the Church of St Mary, and the Church of St Cyriac and St Julitta (dedicated to Saint Quiricus and Saint Julietta).
 In 1667 an act of parliament combined the churches under a single parish.

 The church of St Mary was first built in Norman times, and over its history has at times been allowed to fall into ruin, only being fully restored at the start of the 20th century and serving as the sole parish church since 1903.
 It contains a rood screen, and has a series of stained glass windows showing scenes from World War I.

 The original church of St Cyriac and St Julitta (Cyriac's mother) was built prior to 1200, and may possibly have existed before 1066.
 The present chapel is a plain Gothic-style church, consisting of a small chancel and nave with three small transeptal chapels.
 The tower was built in the 15th century and contains 6 bells.
 Having fallen into disuse, in 1878 an order was received that the church be demolished, but the order was never carried out.
 It now serves as a hall for exhibitions and other functions.
 Scottish poet Edwin Muir (1887–1959) is buried here.

 John George Witt, the barrister and Q.C./K.C., was born in 1836 at Denny Abbey, Waterbeach, Cambridgeshire, and was a son of James Maling Witt (1799–1870), a prosperous farmer at Waterbeach and at Queens' College Farm, Swaffham Prior.
 J.G.
 Witt lived at Swaffham Prior during much of his youth and early manhood.
 He died in London in 1906.
 J.G.
 Witt's uncle, Dr. George Witt (1804 - 1869), was born at Swaffham Prior and died at 22 Princes' Terrace, Hyde Park, London.
 He was buried at Swaffham Prior.